Last updated: December 2025

 - These terms may be updated from time to time

-- Participants will be notified of any significant changes
+- Course participants will be notified of any significant changes affecting their booking

 - The most current version is always available on the YoungFamilyLife Ltd website